cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 stash.showIncludeUntracked

 If this is set to true, the `git stash show` command will show the untracked files of a stash entry.
 Defaults to false.
-See description of _show_ command in [git-stash(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-stash.html).
+See description of _show_ command in git-stash(1).

 stash.showPatch

 If this is set to true, the `git stash show` command without an option will show the stash entry in patch form.
 Defaults to false.
-See description of _show_ command in [git-stash(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-stash.html).
+See description of _show_ command in git-stash(1).

 stash.showStat

 If this is set to true, the `git stash show` command without an option will show diffstat of the stash entry.
 Defaults to true.
-See description of _show_ command in [git-stash(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-stash.html).
+See description of _show_ command in git-stash(1).

 `submodule.<name>.url`

 The URL for a submodule.
 This variable is copied from the .gitmodules file to the git config via _git submodule init_.
 The user can change the configured URL before obtaining the submodule via _git submodule update_.
 If neither `submodule.<name>.active` or `submodule.active` are set, the presence of this variable is used as a fallback to indicate whether the submodule is of interest to git commands.
-See [git-submodule(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-submodule.html) and [gitmodules(5)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgitmodules.html) for details.
+See git-submodule(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-submodule.html) and [gitmodules(5) for details.

 `submodule.<name>.update`

 The method by which a submodule is updated by _git submodule update_, which is the only affected command, others such as _git checkout --recurse-submodules_ are unaffected.
 It exists for historical reasons, when _git submodule_ was the only command to interact with submodules; settings like `submodule.active` and `pull.rebase` are more specific.
-It is populated by `git submodule init` from the [gitmodules(5)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgitmodules.html) file.
-See description of _update_ command in [git-submodule(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-submodule.html).
+It is populated by `git submodule init` from the gitmodules(5)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgitmodules.html) file.
+See description of _update_ command in [git-submodule(1).

 `submodule.<name>.branch`

 The remote branch name for a submodule, used by `git submodule update --remote`.
 Set this option to override the value found in the `.gitmodules` file.
-See [git-submodule(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-submodule.html) and [gitmodules(5)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgitmodules.html) for details.
+See git-submodule(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-submodule.html) and [gitmodules(5) for details.

 `submodule.<name>.fetchRecurseSubmodules`

 This option can be used to control recursive fetching of this submodule.
-It can be overridden by using the --\[no-\]recurse-submodules command-line option to "git fetch" and "git pull".
-This setting will override that from in the [gitmodules(5)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgitmodules.html) file.
+It can be overridden by using the --\no-\]recurse-submodules command-line option to "git fetch" and "git pull".
+This setting will override that from in the [gitmodules(5) file.

 `submodule.<name>.ignore`